 Both grinders use the same size conical burrs, at 40mm, which helps them produce the uniform particles needed for an exceptionally fine-flavored cup of coffee.

-The differences between the Encore and Virtuoso begin when we look at the grind speed.
+The differences between these two begin when we look at the grind speed.
 While the Encore grinds at a speed of 0.8 - 1.1g/second, the Virtuoso overpowers this with a speed of 1.5 - 2.4g/second.
 Essentially, this makes the Virtuoso more ideal for grinding more beans in less time, when you have more cups of coffee to make.

-We also found the Virtuoso to slightly outperform the Encore when it comes to the coarser to medium-coarse grounds.
+We also found the Virtuoso to slightly outperform the Encore coffee grinder when it comes to the coarser to medium-coarse grounds.

 While the Encore leaves a bit of fine coffee dust particles on the coarser settings, the Virtuoso virtually eliminates this, so you’re left with more pure coarse coffee grounds and less waste.

 Baratza produces fine coffee grinders, so both the grinders are naturally made of high-quality materials that are built to last.

 The Encore is lighter in weight (7 pounds), made with top-grade plastic resin for the body and tinted ABS plastic for the hopper (made to protect the beans from harmful UV rays.)